m-ender/stackcats/README.md

 ## Commands

+In the following section, "the stack" refers to the stack currently pointed at by the tape head, and "the top" refers to the top value on that stack.

 ### Control Flow

 Remember that `()` and `{}` always have to be balanced correctly.

-- `(`: If the top of the current stack is zero or negative, jump past the matching `)`.
+- `(`: If the top is zero or negative, jump past the matching `)`.
-- `)`: If the top of the current stack is zero or negative, jump back past the matching `(`.
+- `)`: If the top is zero or negative, jump back past the matching `(`.
-- `{`: Remembers the top of the current stack.
+- `{`: Remembers the top.
-- `}`: If the top of the current stack differs from the value remembered at the matching `{`, jump back past the matching `{` (without remembering a new value).
+- `}`: If the top differs from the value remembered at the matching `{`, jump back past the matching `{` (without remembering a new value).

-In summary, `()` is a loop which is entered and left only when the top of the stack is positive, whereas `{}` is a loop which always iterates at least once and stops when the value from the beginning is seen again at the end of an iteration.
+In summary, `()` is a loop which is entered and left only when the top is positive, whereas `{}` is a loop which always iterates at least once and stops when the value from the beginning is seen again at the end of an iteration.

 ### Arithmetic

-- `-`: Negate the top of the current stack (i.e. multiply by `-1`).
+- `-`: Negate the top (i.e. multiply by `-1`).
-- `!`: Take the bitwise NOT of the top of the current stack (this is equivalent to incrementing and negating).
+- `!`: Take the bitwise NOT of the top (this is equivalent to incrementing and negating).
-- `'`: Toggle the least-significant bit of the top of the current stack.
+- `'`: Toggle the least-significant bit of the top.
 In other words, compute `x XOR 1`.
 - `_`: Pop `a`, pop `b`, push `b`, push `b - a`.
 - `^`: Pop `a`, pop `b`, push `b`, push `b XOR a`.
-- `T`: If the top of the current stack is positive, negate the value underneath.

 ### Stack manipulation

-- `:`: Swap the top two elements of the current stack.
+- `:`: Swap the top two elements of the stack.
-- `8`: Swap the top and third elements of the current stack.
+- `8`: Swap the top and third elements of the stack.
 - `=`: Swap the top elements of the two adjacent stacks.
-- `|`: Reverse all values on the current stack down to the first zero from the top.
+- `|`: Reverse all values on the stack down to (and excluding) the first zero from the top.
+- `T`: If the top is non-zero, reverse the entire stack (down to and including the bottommost non-zero value).

 ### Movement and tape manipulation

 - `<`: Move the tape head left one stack.
 - `>`: Move the tape head right one stack.
-- `[`: Move the tape head left one stack, taking the top of the current stack with it.
+- `[`: Move the tape head left one stack, taking the top with it.
-- `]`: Move the tape head right one stack, taking the top of the current stack with it.
+- `]`: Move the tape head right one stack, taking the top with it.
-- `I`: If the top of the current stack is negative, do `[-`, if it is positive, do `]-`, if it is zero, do nothing.
+- `I`: If the top is negative, do `[-`, if it is positive, do `]-`, if it is zero, do nothing.
 - `/`: Swap the current stack with the stack to the left, and move the tape head left.
 - `\`: Swap the current stack with the stack to the right, and move the tape head right.
 - `X`: Swap the stacks left and right of the current stack.